guygolanIL/FrameRequest/README.md

 ## Description

-A Typescript/Javascript library for iframe requests/responses
+A Typescript/Javascript library for easily defining a simple Iframe/Parent API

 ## Getting Started